GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/04_importingTextures.md

  - TARGA
  - TIFF

-# Creating a texture {#importingTextures_b}
+# Creating a texture
 Textures can also be created manually, which we cover later in the [creating textures](@ref advancedTextures) manual.

-# Texture properties {#importingTextures_c}
+# Texture properties
-Once a texture has been imported, you can retrieve its properties like width, height and format by calling @ref bs::Texture::getProperties "Texture::getProperties()", which returns a @ref bs::TextureProperties "TextureProperties" object.
+Once a texture has been imported, you can retrieve its properties like width, height and format by calling @bs::Texture::getProperties, which returns a @bs::TextureProperties object.

 ~~~~~~~~~~~~~{.cpp}
 // Retrieve and print out various texture properties